Claiming after suffering a no-fault accident in public

 - to cover any loss of earnings, including future earnings.

 There are many different ways in which a person can be injured in public.
-Our public liability lawyers handle claims for victims who have been injured in public on a daily basis.
 Some of the most common types of public liability claims examples are listed below.

 - Accidents on holiday